A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Conclusion

 \section{Conclusion}

-Motivated by the work of utilizing the implicit regularization in the inverse problems in other fields, we explore the utility of the implicit regularization inherently included in the CNN structure for the Tikhonov-style geophysical inversion.
-In this study, we focus on the DC resistivity with synthetic examples and compare the DIP-Inv results with the conventional Tikhonov-regularized inversion results using the sparse norms.
+Motivated by the works of utilizing the implicit regularization inherently included in the CNN structure in the inverse problems in other fields, we explore the utility of this implicit regularization in the Tikhonov-style geophysical inversions.
+In this study, we focus on the DC resistivity inversion with synthetic examples and compare the DIP-Inv results with the conventional Tikhonov-regularized inversion results using the sparse norms.
 Compared to the conventional method, the DIP-Inv method improves the recovery of the dip of a target and the recovery of the compact targets in close proximity.
-We also show that the bi-linear upsampling operator is a key component in DIP-Inv and adding dropout can also have advantages in some cases.
-Those results illustrate that the implicit regularization from the CNN structure can be beneficial for the Tikhonov-style geophysical inversion.
-As a test-time learning method, DIP-Inv can be adapted to other geophysical inversion problems or combined with explicit regularization terms.
+We also show that the bi-linear upsampling operator is a key component in DIP-Inv and adding dropout can be beneficial in some cases.
+Those results illustrate that the implicit regularization from the CNN structure can be useful for the Tikhonov-style geophysical inversion.
+As a test-time learning method, DIP-Inv can be adapted to other geophysical inversion problems or combined with explicit regularization terms without collecting a training dataset.